From free concerts to visiting parks, there are a lot of Free Things To Do In Wilmington, NC. Check them out to save on your travel budget.

 10 Free Things To Do In Wilmington, NC

-1. The New Hanover County Arboretum
+Visit The New Hanover County Arboretum

 If you love flowers and botanical gardens, you’ll love the New Hanover County Arboretum (6206 Oleander Dr.).
 The seven-acre arboretum has a children’s garden, an herb garden, a Japanese garden (my favorite!), and more.

-A local band always opens the show at 6:30pm and a national, touring cover band performs from 8pm to 10pm.
 The headliner changes weekly, ranging from ’80s cover bands to Coldplay cover bands and everything in between.

 Admission is free, although you can purchase food and alcohol (if you’re 21+) during the concert.

-4. Cape Fear Museum Park
+Learn At The Cape Fear Museum Park

 But outside the museum is the Cape Fear Museum Park.
 There are interactive exhibits outside, a walking path, history about the area, and more.